nus-sps/workshops-R/sps_workshops/Visualisation_In_Python.md

 how do we combine all these information together into a single graph?

-## Visualising a continuous variable vs continous variable grouped by categorical variable data
+## Scatterplot: Grouping by Colour

 From two sections ago, we could see, on average across all species of _Iris_ flowers, `Sepal.Length` is positively associated with `Petal.Length`.
 However, we have to be careful with this conclusion as it is prone to **ecological fallacy**.
 As we are making conclusions on a group and we might conclude this same trend **within** each species of _Iris_ flowers.